-Instructions for use: Some halogenated anaesthetics have been reported to interact with dry carbon dioxide absorbent to form carbon monoxide.
+Some halogenated anaesthetics have been occured to interact with dry carbon dioxide absorbent to form carbon monoxide.
 To date there is no evidence that this can occur with Sevoflurane.
-However, in order to minimise the risk of formation of carbon monoxide in re-breathing circuits and the possibility of elevated carboxy-haemoglobin levels, carbon dioxide absorbents should not be allowed to dry out.
+However, in order to minimize the risk of formation of carbon monoxide in re-breathing circuits and the possibility of elevated carboxy-haemoglobin levels, carbon dioxide absorbent should not be allowed to dry out.